In order to understand how color analysis works here is an in-depth breakdown of all of its elements clearly explained...

 Color Theory and Fashion

-So what does the above have to do with fashion?
+What does the above have to do with fashion?
 Well, fashion provides two functions - protection from the elements and self-expression.
 Color is used in fashion and is all around us.

 It also comes from our natural environment.
 Our bodies are part of that environment so understanding how to enhance your natural coloring and thus your own personal self-expression is where color theory comes in.